If you're seeing this page, you're probably wondering why we're sending you emails asking you to click a link for apparently no reason.

 How Modern Spam Filters Work

-In recent years, email providers like Gmail have started to monitor user behavior to decide whether certain emails should be considered spam.
+In recent years, email providers like Gmail and Outlook have started to monitor user behavior to decide whether certain emails should be considered spam.

 If you continue to receive emails from someone, but don't open or click them, Gmail and other services consider those messages to be unimportant to you.